-Objectives: You should be able to identify a minor road on the left/right.
+Objectives: You should be able to identify a minor road on the left or right.
 On the approach to the minor road use the MSPSL routine keeping the car under control and do it with due regard and safety for other road users.

 Look out for cars exiting and entering, big gaps between buildings and warning triangles letting you know a minor road is on the approach.

-M: Check your interior and left door mirror for turning left!
+M: Check your interior and left door mirror when turning left.
 Look out for anything following close behind and emerging on your left when you slow down – like cyclists.

 S: Make sure you signal in good time, so it benefits other road users.
 Be careful of signalling before the road you actually want.